junovhs/warden/README.md

 - `[NEW]` marks files being created
 - `[DELETE]` marks files to remove
 - Files must be complete—no `// ... rest of file` truncation
+- **No markdown code blocks** — use `<file>` tags only
 - Paths are relative to project root

+---

+## Safety Features

+### Markdown Block Rejection

+`warden apply` scans file contents for markdown code blocks (```, ~~~) and **rejects the entire apply** if found.
+This prevents a common AI failure mode where code blocks get embedded in source files.

+### Atomic Backups

+Before any write, Warden copies existing files to `.warden_apply_backup/TIMESTAMP/`.
+If something goes wrong, your original files are preserved.

+### Validation-First

+Files are validated before any disk writes.
+If the manifest declares 5 files but the AI only provided 4, nothing is written.

 ---